privacore/helppages-findx/en/gettingstarted.md

 - [Learn how to use Findx Privacy Control](/en/findxapps/privacycontrol)

 ## Make Findx your homepage and default search engine
-- [Install a lightweight browser plugin to automatically set Findx to be your default  search engine in Firefox and Chrome](en/browserplugin) (Safari add-on is in planning)
+- [Install a lightweight browser extension to automatically set Findx to be your default  search engine in Firefox and Chrome](en/browserplugin) (Safari add-on is in planning)
 - [Make Findx my default search engine in Firefox](/en/gettingstarted/findxinfirefox)
 - [Make Findx my default search engine on an iPhone](/en/gettingstarted/firefox-for-ios)